Dicotype/Afacad/README.md

 ![Afacad Flux Promotion 2](https://github.com/Dicotype/Afacad/blob/main/documents/afacad_flux_02_promo.png)

-Afacad Flux adds an extra dimension in the form of a back-slanted version to commemorate the typesetting of river names in historical cartography.
+‘Afacad Flux’ adds an extra dimension in the form of a back-slanted version to commemorate the typesetting of river names in historical cartography.
 Furthermore, the inclusion of supplementary weights and expanded language support contributes to a versatile typeface collection well-suited for industrial and commercial applications.

 ![Afacad Flux Promotion 3](https://github.com/Dicotype/Afacad/blob/main/documents/afacad_flux_03_promo.png)